Canon T7i vs Sony A6500

 |Sony NEX-7« »||Y||stereo||mono||Y||-||mini||2.0||-||-||-||Sony NEX-7|

-Both the T7i and the A6500 are recent models that are part of the current product line-up.
-The A6500 replaced the earlier Sony A6300, while the T7i followed on from the Canon T6i.
+The T7i is a recent model that features in the current product line-up of Canon.
+In contrast, the A6500 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A6500 was succeeded by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Is the Canon T7i better than the Sony A6500 or vice versa?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS Rebel T7i:

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 922k dots).

 - More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.